ashishdoneriya/csetutorials.com/content/posts/apache-spark-core-concepts.md

   - spark
 ---

-Apache Spark is a computing system used for processing very large amounts of data quickly by distributing the work across a cluster of many computers.
+Apache Spark is a very powerful tool for handling large amounts of data.
+To use it effectively, it is important to understand how it works.
+When you run a Spark job, work is started across a group of computers.
+If you understand how Spark plans this work and how its different parts communicate, you can write good code and solve problems faster.

+This document breaks down the architecture of a Spark application, from the fundamental concepts to the high-level execution flow in a modern CDE (Cloudera Data Engineering) environment on Kubernetes.

 ## 1. Fundamental Concepts
+To understand Spark, we must first understand how it handles data and work.
 ### The Distributed Dataset and Partitions
 Spark is designed to process datasets that are too large for one machine.
 To do this, it must divide the large dataset into smaller chunks that can be processed in parallel.
 Each of these chunks is called a Partition.